arevlo/claude-code-workflows/plugins/arevlo-swarm/commands/swarm.md

 - Use `/hive` to check agent status and findings
 - Use `/sync` to consolidate findings into actionable items
 - Use `/fix` to interactively address issues one by one
+- All agents follow the Context Protocol for graceful completion